maxah/SAC-Tools/README.md

   Since the Superalgos project, at the moment, does not have some built-in tools for calculating the volume of contributions, some useful tools are implemented separately in this repository.
 At the moment this tool is aimed at the translation team.
 The functionality will be expanded as needed.

 Implemented features:
-- word count in documents, books and tutorials.
+- Word count in documents, books and tutorials
-- finding obsolete translations in the documentation pages for each language.
+- Finding obsolete translations in the documentation pages for each language
+- Finding pages with incomplete content or definition
+- Search for pages with incomplete translation in the selected language

 Installation:
 Place the application in the folder next to the Superalgos folder and install the modules with the 'npm install' command.